Erkel Theatre: History

 Designed by Dezső Jakab, Marcell Komor and Géza Márkus, the theatre was completed in 9 months.
 Equipped with modern machinery, including an organ, it had a 14 m and 8.5 m stage.
 The auditorium was similarly large, with a size of 40×10 meters.
 Intended for the working masses, the theatre was simplistic in style, except for a large mural made by Bertalan Pór.
 The inauguration took place on 7 December 1911.

 While it was home to a number of critically acclaimed and successful shows, including a season featuring the complete works of Richard Wagner, after a few years, the idea of an Opera house for the working class proved to be impossible to realize.
 After the start of World War I, The People's Opera was shut down in 1915.
 In 1917 Gábor Faludi modernized the building, reduced the number of seats to 2400, and changed the name to Városi Színház (City Theatre).
 For the next three decades, the theatre became home to a number of tenants and theatre companies, and with them, to a number of various genres and styles.

 Between 1940 and 1945 the theatre was managed directly by the city council as an art center, showing guest plays by the Opera House and the National Theatre, along with various literary events and concerts.
 From 1946, the building operated as a cinema for two years.

 From 1948 it returned to its original function, and in 1951 the building was brought under the supervision of the State Opera House, and operated as its secondary stage until its 2007 closure.
 The theatre was renamed to Erkel Theatre in 1953 after the composer Ferenc Erkel.
 Significant renovations took place between 1959 and 1961.

 The theatre was closed between June 2007 and March 2013, when it reopened after renovations.
-It serves as a second scene for the Hungarian State Opera.
+It served as a secondary scene for the Hungarian State Opera until 2025.

+After a state-founded nonprofit was made in November 2024 to acquire the construction for HUF 2 billion, the Erkel Theatre rebranded as a standalone musical theatre independent from the State Opera starting with the 2025/2026 season.
+With its first show 'Hello, Erkel!' being a welcome for the expected new young audiences, the first season's show repertory was presented to a sold-out auditorium.
+The new theatre's director is Vajk Szente, its art director is Péter Cseke.